Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/setup-dev-env.rst

 ..
 Note::

-    If you have a warning on a Mac device that says “cargo-condordium cannot be opened because the developer cannot be verified” that means it requires permission to run and you should go to **System Preferences → Security** and unlock it with your password and click **Allow Anyway**.
+    If you have a warning on a Mac device that says “cargo-concordium cannot be opened because the developer cannot be verified” that means it requires permission to run and you should go to **System Preferences → Security** and unlock it with your password and click **Allow Anyway**.

     .. image:: images/mac-warning.png
         :width: 100%